 Around 85 percent of couples conceive within a year of trying to become pregnant and most conceive long before the one-year mark.
 Infertility is defined as the inability to conceive a child within one year, or within six months if the woman is thirty-five or older (because it’s important to act sooner after this age).
 And while a small number of people end up conceiving on their own in their second year of trying, this is fairly uncommon (UCLA, 2011).

 Potential Causes and Related Health Concerns

 Fertility issues can be due to factors affecting the man, the woman, or both.
 One of the most common causes of infertility is maternal age.
 For most women, the ability to conceive decreases after the early thirties due to a decline in egg quality.
-Other reasons could be ovulation disorders, such as polycystic ovary syndrome (PCOS), tubal blockage caused by a history of sexual transmitted infections (STIs), uterine fibroids, endometrial polyps, endometriosis, or issues with the quality of the male’s sperm.
+Other reasons could be ovulation disorders, such as polycystic ovary syndrome (PCOS), tubal blockage caused by a history of sexually transmitted infections (STIs), uterine fibroids, endometrial polyps, endometriosis, or issues with the quality of the male’s sperm.
 Other times, the root cause of infertility cannot be pinpointed.

 Causes of Female Infertility

 Female infertility can be due to a number of causes, such as ovulation issues, infections, tubal blockages, hormonal imbalances, cysts, a misshapen uterus, as well as other diagnoses, including polycystic ovary syndrome (PCOS), endometriosis, primary ovary insufficiency (POI), or uterine fibroids (NIH, 2017c; Taymor, 2012).